Please help us throw ink at the devil by printing and distributing this article!!

 The Battle of New Orleans on January 8, 1815.

 The British plan of subjugation was complete.
 Soon after the battle it was learned that General Pakenham had a proclamation written, signed and ready to be promulgated the moment his army should enter the city.
-This proclamation denied the right of Napoleon to sell Louisiana, denounced the pretensions of the United States to its sovereignty, declared that Spain, the rightful possessor, was incapable of maintaining her territorial rights and, finally, asserted a provisional occupation by the British forces as a virtual protectorate in behalf of the Spanish crown.
+This proclamation denied the right of Napoleon to sell Louisiana, denounced the pretensions of the United States to its sovereignty, declared that Spain, the rightful possessor, was incapable of maintaining her territorial rights and, finally, asserted a provisional occupation by the British forces as a virtual protectorate on behalf of the Spanish crown.
 The night after the battle this proclamation was burned.
 It may have been used to illuminate the scene where the corpse of its author was being prepared for shipment to England in a cask of rum.
 (Buell, History of Andrew Jackson, Vol, II, pp. 80-81).

-British losses................700 killed, 1400 wounded, 500 prisoners.
+British losses..........700 killed, 1,400 wounded, 500 prisoners.

-U.S. losses...........8 killed, 13 wounded.
+U.S. losses.............8 killed, 13 wounded.

 It was the most lop-sided victory in the history of warfare because a small ragtag militia had defeated the most professional army in the world.